WICG/interventions/scroll-anchoring/explainer.md

 Scroll anchoring aims to be the default mode of behavior when launched, so that users benefit from it even on legacy content.
-To allow web developers to disable scroll anchoring in part or all of a webpage we propose a CSS property `overflow-anchor` which applies to scrollable elements and has two supported
+To allow web developers to disable scroll anchoring in part or all of a webpage we propose a CSS property `overflow-anchor` which applies to scrollable elements and supports the following values:
-values:

-* `overflow-anchor: viewport` (default) causes a scrollable area to follow the content within its viewport, using the scroll anchoring algorithm described in this proposal.
+* `overflow-anchor: viewport` causes a scrollable area to follow the content within its viewport, using the scroll anchoring algorithm described in this proposal.

 * `overflow-anchor: absolute` causes a scrollable area to maintain its absolute scroll position when content changes.
 This was the default behavior prior to the introduction of scroll anchoring.

+* `overflow-anchor: auto` invokes the user agent's default behavior for the scrollable area.
+With the launch of scroll anchoring this will be equivalent to `viewport`, but is subject to future modification.

 The behavior of the document-level scrollable area is based on the computed `overflow-anchor` style of the viewport-defining element (`html` or `body`).